walaber-ent/pgrc-mod/docs/20-creating-a-track.markdown

 The shader has a few parameters that you can adjust:

 ![Shader Parameters](../assets/images/shader-parameters.jpg)

+### Texture Mapping parameters:
+There is an effect called "affine mapping" which simulates how textures stretched at the edges of the screen and when viewed at oblique angles on older hardware like the Sega Saturn.
+* **Affine Mapping** toggle the texture stretching effect (on by default)
+* **Affine Effect Reduction** increase this value to reduce the amount of texture stretching, lower it for more extreme stretching.
+The affine effect is amplified when you have large triangles/quads in your mesh.
+If you mesh has very large quads, you might need to disable Affine Mapping altogether to make it look acceptable in-game (alternatively, you can subdivide the mesh to reduce the stretching artifacts as well, if you have th ability to modify the mesh yourself).

 ### Vertex color adjustment parameters:
 all of the environment lighting in PGRC tracks is achieved with **vertex colors**.
 Essentially each vertex (point) in the 3D model can be assigned a color, and that color can affect how the texture is colored at that spot in the level.
 This is how all of the lighting and shadows are accomplished in the level.
 There are several parameters to adjust how the vertex colors are applied in the shader: